Thrifty Ways to Thieve Your Mother: Plot

 After being disgusted by the advertisements being played before streaming a movie, Marge decides to watch her boxset of the first season of Keagan's Pond with Lisa.
 Meanwhile, Homer and Bart stream the television series Clincher.
 When the first season of Keagan's Pond ends on a cliffhanger, Marge and Lisa search the attic for the second season.
 Lisa discovers Marge's old clothes that look like the ones the characters wear in the show and says they are trendy again.
 Marge suggests Lisa wear one of the dresses to school, and she hesitantly does.
 At school, trendy students Devin and Vidalia declare Lisa fashionable.

 Lisa does not want to wear her usual dress, so she begins wearing all of Marge's old outfits and joins the Fashion Club at school.
 Devin and Vidalia invite Lisa to go thrifting with them, while Lisa also agrees to join Marge at a convention featuring Keagan's Pond actors on the same day.
 Lisa is shocked by the high prices at the thrift store, so she invites Devin and Vidalia to go through Marge's old clothes at home.
 She comments that all the mothers in town probably have trendy vintage clothing as well.

 Meanwhile, Marge is angered when Lisa does not meet her at the convention.
 When she catches Lisa and her friends at home, the trendy students are cutting one of Marge's favorite old tops to make a crop top, and Lisa further insults Marge by saying she would not look "cool" in her old clothes.
 Furious, Marge takes back all her old clothes.

 Later, Devin and Vidalia invite Lisa to a party at Ralph's house.
 Devin and Vidalia sneak away to steal Sarah Wiggum's old clothes, and Lisa realizes she has become an accessory to theft.
 After Devin and Vidalia rationalize the situation with Lisa, she decides to help steal from mothers who only have sons who will not wear their mothers' old clothes.
 Using the mother-son dance at school to ensure the mothers and sons are away, they switch the televisions to play Clincher at the houses to distract the fathers.
 While at the dance with Bart, Marge discovers the Fashion Club's plans.
 At the Prince house, Devin discovers they do not own a television and Gareth Prince triggers the alarm when he hears a noise.
 Lisa gets trapped in the attic, but Marge rescues her before the police arrive.
 Lisa apologizes to Marge who forgives her as Homer distracts Gareth and the police with Clincher.
 Bart dances with Milhouse's mother to Eric Carmen's "Hungry Eyes".

-The next day, Marge drives alongside the Fashion Club as she makes them return the stolen clothes.
+The next day as Lisa mentions to The Fashion Club that she’s grounded for eight months, Marge drives alongside them as she makes them return the stolen clothes.